-Students are advised to keep copies of their student loan documents and correspondence for their records.
+Students are advised to keep all student loan papers and correspondence for their records.
 Students who have a problem with a federal student loan should contact their loan holder or loan servicer to try and resolve the problem.
 If students are unable to resolve the problem, they may contact the Federal Student Aid (FSA) Ombudsman for assistance.
 The FSA Ombudsman works with federal student loan borrowers to resolve loan disputes or problems from an impartial, independent viewpoint.
-They do not have authority to reverse decisions made.
-FSA Ombudsman can be reached at: Office of Ombudsman, U.S. Department of Education or by email to ombudsman.ed.gov or by phone at 1-877-557-2575.
+They do not have the authority to reverse decisions made.
+Information about the FSA Ombudsman can be found on FSA's website: https://fsapartners.ed.gov/help-center/fsa-customer-service-center/service-centers-for-students/office-of-the-ombudsman-fsa